mishra1010/DataScience/readme.md

 Shows how we play with data, get the max essence of data and make it accurate to make our model more accurate.

+## Day 88 - Scikit-Learn Design Principles

+It has a simple and consistent api

+Why used Scikit-Learn?

+1. Import classes and use algos and models to get output and focus less on implementation

+Ex - logistic regression, linear regression , Missing values - if we start coding then it will take long and not useful use of our time

+2. Consistency - All objects follow a standard interface, which makes learning and using different tools in Scikit-Learn easier

+3. Estimators - object which learns from data.
+Use .fit() method to train an Estimators

+In supervised learning, pass both x(features) and y(labels) to .fit(x,y)

+Hyperparameters (like strategy='mean' in SimpleImputer) are set when creating the object

+4. Transformers - transforms data - transform, fit_transform

+5. Predictors - model.fit, model.predict, model.score

+6. Inspection - hyper parameters can be accessed directly : model.param_name

+Learned parameters are stored with an underscore: model.coef_ , imputer.statistics_

+7. No Extra classes - works with numpy and pandas directly

+8. Composition - can build pipelines

+9. Sensible defaults - Most tools in Scikit-Learn work well with default settings, helps to get started quickly

+Note on Dataframes -

+Even if we input a Pandas Dataframe, the output of transformers like transform() will be a NumPy array. and we can also convert it back

+x = imputer.transform(housing_num)

+housing_tr = pd.DataFrame(X, columns=housing_num.columns, index=housing_num.index)

+## Day 89 - Handling categorical values